KennedyRyan-code/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hellofile Displays the content of a file
 3-twofiles Displays contents of two files
-4-lastlines Displays the last 10 lines of a file
+4-lastlines Displays the last 10 lines of a file 5-firstlines Displays the first ten lines of a file